 Sustainability Debate: “A just energy transition: reaching the Paris climate targets leaving no one behind“

-Aspen Institute España will host a debate session within the Sustainability Program and the Aspen Ideas Cycle Economy and Society on “A just energy transition: reaching the Paris climate targets leaving no one behind” with Riccardo Puliti, Vice President for Infrastructure at the World Bank and one of the most renowned experts on global energy policy, and will be moderated by María Sicilia, Director of Strategy at Enagás and Aspen España Fellow.
-The debate will take place online next Tuesday, 27 September at 10.15 am.
+Aspen Institute España hosted a debate session within the Sustainability Program and the Aspen Ideas Cycle Economy and Society on “A just energy transition: reaching the Paris climate targets leaving no one behind” with Riccardo Puliti, Vice President for Infrastructure at the World Bank and one of the most renowned experts on global energy policy, and was moderated by María Sicilia, Director of Strategy at Enagás and Aspen España Fellow.
+The debate took place online last Tuesday, 27 September at 10.15 am.

 The session brought together around 50 participants from the Sustainability Program, which held its first seminar on “Sustainability and Intergenerational Balances” last May, as well as participants from the Aspen Ideas Economy and Society Cycle, which has organized sessions with speakers such as Óscar Arce, Silvana Tenreyro, Claudio Aranzadi and Ángel Ubide over the past academic year.